-Having talked to over two dozen companies and multiple recruiters, managers, and owners at each of those companies, we can confidently say that which company will pay the highest depends on your specific wants, needs, and risk tolerance as a traveler, and there is no blanket answer for all travelers.
+Having talked to over two dozen companies and over a hundred recruiters, managers, and owners at each of those companies, we can confidently say that which company will pay the highest depends on your specific wants, needs, and risk tolerance as a traveler, and there is no blanket answer for all travelers.

 We work with travel companies of all sizes whom we recommend to therapists based on their specific preferences.
 All of the companies we work with have their pros and cons, including differing pay rates on specific contracts due to all of the various factors that go into pay as we discussed above.
 Finding the best travel company for you can be very difficult as we have found throughout the years, which is why we spend so much time mentoring new travelers on this and helping them find the best fit for their individual needs.

 - If you’d like our individualized advice on companies based on what you’re looking for in terms of location, setting, pay, benefits, and other factors, fill out our recruiter recommendation form.
 Over the years we’ve helped thousands of new and current travelers get connected with recruiters and companies that fit them well, and we would love to help you as well!

 If you have any specific questions, please contact us here.
 We love helping current and aspiring travel therapists with their careers!

 - How Do You Find the Best Travel PT Companies?

 - Questions to Ask a Travel Therapy Company and Recruiter